Practical estimation of the optimal classification error with soft labels and calibration: Conclusion and discussion

 \section{Conclusion and discussion}

 We discussed the estimation of the Bayes error in binary classification.
 In \Cref{chap:method1}, we significantly improved the existing bound on the bias of the hard-label-based estimator.
-We also revealed that the decay rate of the bias depends on how well the two class-conditional distributions are separated, and it can decay in a much faster rate than the previous result suggested.
-In \Cref{chap:method2}, we tackled a challenging problem of Bayes error estimation from corrupted soft labels and proposed an estimator based on calibration.
+We also revealed that the decay rate of the bias depends on how well the two class-conditional distributions are separated, and it can decay at a much faster rate than the previous result suggested.
+In \Cref{chap:method2}, we tackled the challenging problem of Bayes error estimation from corrupted soft labels and proposed an estimator based on calibration.
 After presenting an example highlighting the importance of choosing appropriate calibration algorithms, we proved that we can construct a statistically consistent estimator using isotonic calibration as long as the original soft labels are correctly ordered.
 Then, our theory was validated by numerical experiments with synthetic and real-world datasets in \Cref{chap:exp}.

 Finally, we discuss possible future directions.
 An important one is the extension to multi-class problems.
-Investigating theoretical guarantees for calibration algorithms other than isotonic calibration (e.g., histogram binning) is another interesting direction.
+Investigating theoretical guarantees for calibration algorithms other than isotonic calibration such as Platt scaling is another interesting direction.